 How do you plan to use your dehumidifier, and how often?
-Will it have a permanent home, or do you intend to place it in the basement, and then move it to the RV and back?
+Will it have a permanent home, or do you intend to move it between your sticks-and-bricks home and RV?
 Some units weigh as much as 26 lbs, so always keep weight in mind.
-Wheels and a carry handle will come in handy, if you plan to move the unit around.
+Wheels and a carry handle will come in handy if you plan to move the unit around.

 Most people do not live in their RVs throughout the year, so you should take whatever precautions you can to ensure that rain doesn’t enter your vehicle, while still allowing for ventilation.

-Park your RV within reach of a main line, if you have a refrigerant dehumidifier and need to use it while in storage, or you can also use strategically-placed desiccant models.
+Park your RV within reach of a main water line to drain, if you have a refrigerant dehumidifier and need to use it while in storage, or you can also use strategically-placed desiccant models.

+This company now specializes in air purifiers, but again, may be worth considering secondhand.
 Each model in the Alen range is energy efficient.
 Alen dehumidifiers consistently get a good rating from their users.
-They carry an inventory of 70, 50 and 30-pint capacity suitable for home use.
+They carry an inventory of 70, 50 and 30-pint capacities suitable for home use.

-This dehumidifier can comfortably extract 70 pints of water a day, and is most popularly used in basements.
-It has a continuous drainage feature, complimented by an auto-restart function.
+- 70 pint MDF3-70: This dehumidifier can comfortably extract 70 pints of water a day, and is most popularly used in basements.
+It has a continuous drainage feature, complemented by an auto-restart function.

 Comfort Aire Dehumidifier

 Most reviews of this brand relate to the relatively short life span.
 On a positive note, they are quiet, and so for those who treasure this as a feature, this is the brand you should go for.

 - 35-Pint: This unit can push out a fair amount of production each day while still being easy to travel with in most RVs.
 It is also smartphone capable, making it easy to manage wherever you are.